dinosauria123/StacKlipper/README.md

 # StacKlipper
-Remote controller for Klipper 3D printers
+Wireless Remote controller for Klipper 3D printers

 # Description
 StacKlipper is a remote controller for Klipper 3D printers made by M5Stack.